 I'm a Georgia native, though I have also lived in Kentucky, North Carolina, and Virginia.
 At the age of 20, I began experiencing debilitating bouts of anxiety and panic.
 The resulting decline in my ability to function led in turn to a deep depression, for which I finally sought help.
 It was this experience that started my lifelong search for the answers to human suffering.

+I am a board certified / nationally certified counselor, and a Licensed Professional Counselor in the State of Georgia.
 I hold two Master's Degrees: one in Clinical Mental Health Counseling from Walden University,and one in Religious Studies from Georgia State University, where I also taught briefly.
 I have also studied Literature at Georgia State and Psychology at the University of West Georgia.
 I am a music-lover, a meditation practitioner, a film enthusiast, an avid reader, and the father of two fantastic adult children.
 I live in Kennesaw with my son, Sam, who is an aspiring filmmaker.

 The photos on this page were taken by me in 2012 while visiting the Isle of Iona in Scotland's Inner Hebrides.